 A fresh graduate and a penniless immigrant with no business knowledge.
 That’s who I was when I decided to help a friend build concludio.
 It all started as my co-founder’s dream to make math easy for everyone.
 He already had developed part of the logic behind, but he had no usable interface.
 That’s where I came in. 😎

-Within 6 months, I ideated, prototyped, tested, and developed the concludio interface.
-I based my work on the 10 usability heuristics for UI design and the fresh knowledge of UI design patterns I had from my master's thesis.
+Within the first 6 months, I ideated, prototyped, tested, and developed the concludio interface.
+I based my work on the 10 usability heuristics for UI design and the fresh knowledge of UI design patterns I had from my master's thesis. 🧐

 As a result, concludio offered an intelligent online math editor for solving mathematical exercises step-by-step and getting instant feedback on the solution.